AndreaMercatanti/AndreaMercatanti.github.io/index.md

 ## Works in progress
 - **A joint Bayesian framework for causal inference and bipartite matching for record linkage**, with S. Guha and J. Reiter.
-- **Assessing Causal Effects in a longitudinal observational study with “truncated” outcomes due to unemployment and nonignorable missing data**, with M .Bia and A. Mattei.
 - **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions**, with A. Albanese, F. Li, and J. Poulos.
 - **Spillover effects of central bank asset purchases** with T. Makinen and A. Silvestrini.